bookofproofs/bookofproofs.github.io/_sources/history/20th-century/cabannes.md

 9. Provided key understanding in the category of schemes.
 10. Pioneered the use of algebraic differentials in algebraic geometry.

 Born 21 January 1923, Montpellier, Hérault, France.
-Died 30 May2016, Saint-Cyr-sur-Mer, Var, France.
+Died 30 May 2016, Saint-Cyr-sur-Mer, Var, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Cabannes/)